- [Introduction and history]

 As the name suggests, an "end-fed" antenna is just that: the radiating element is fed at one of its ends, instead of somewhere in-between its two ends (center-fed like a dipole, or off-center-fed).
 A special case of this, is the End-Fed Half-Wave (EFHW) antenna.
 Obviously, an EFHW antenna has a "half-wave" length only at one specific frequency: there is absolutely no such thing as a "multi-band end-fed half-wave" antenna is actually a bit of a misnomer...

 - With an impedance transformer that has a variable capacitor across the antenna-side of the transformer.
 The resulting parallel-resonant circuit needs to be re-tuned when the operating frequency is changed.
 Here, the antenna is galvanically isolated from the feedline.
-This is also known as a "Fuchs" antenna, after OE1JF, Josef Fuchs (to be pronounced like "Foochs" in English) of Vienna/Austria, who patented it in 1927.
+This is also known as a "Fuchs" antenna, after OE1JF, Josef Fuchs (to be pronounced in English like "Foochs") of Vienna/Austria, who patented it in 1927.
 In his original design, there are actually two variable capacitors: one across each side of the transformer.
 The parallel-resonant transformer circuit is called a Fuchs-circuit ("Fuchskreis" in German).

 - With an impedance transformer that is configured as an auto-transformer.
 Hence, the antenna is not galvanically isolated from the feedline.
 Here too, one side of the transformer may have a fixed or variable capacitor across it.

 Figure 2: The original "Fuchs" antenna